cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 1) Set up a Stratum 1 server.
 Make sure that it includes:
 - a proper Geo API license key;
-- cron jobs for automatically synchronizing the database and updating the Geo database;
+- cron job for automatically synchronizing the database;
 - properly configured Apache and Squid services;

 2) Set up a separate Squid proxy.
 Though it is recommended to at least have two in production, one is enough for now.